George Kessler: First job and Merriam Park

 Merriam Park was located 10 mi southwest of Kansas City, Missouri.
 Kessler, along with his mother and sister, moved to a house on John Mastin's Johnson County farm.
-Besides working on the park, Kessler served as caretaker of the farm property.
+Beside working on the park, Kessler was caretaker of the farm property.

 Although Merriam Park had been dedicated in 1880, when Kessler arrived there was only one building intended for visitors, a square dance floor, and nearly all the valuable trees had been cut down for cordwood.
-Less than two years after Kessler started the park had become a great success.
+Less than two years after Kessler started, the park had become a great success.
 The park had been enclosed with a fence and the main entrance was an ornamental archway.
 Features included an open-air shelter for large public gatherings, wild animal exhibits, picnic grounds, a pavilion, a lake, tennis courts, croquet grounds, a horse-drawn merry-go-round, numerous swings, and a baseball diamond.
-The cost to enter the park was 25 cents and the park attracted more than 20,000 visitors each day.
+Admission cost 25 cents and the park attracted more than 20,000 visitors each day.
 Details of the park before and after Kessler's work are described in The Life and Work of George Edward Kessler.

 Kessler maintained a nursery in the park filled with a large variety of trees and shrubs.
-He was also responsible for sales from the park's icehouse and arranged excursions to the park.
+He was responsible for sales from the park's icehouse and arranged excursions to the park.
 In addition to his work at Merriam Park, Kessler prepared landscape plans and supervised the maintenance of many of the railroad's stations in Kansas and Missouri.
-He also managed the company's two experimental tree farms totaling 1500 acres near Farlington, Kansas.
+He managed the company's two experimental tree farms totaling 1500 acres near Farlington, Kansas.